 A few things I check:

-We insist on a phone call and won’t send a proposal unless we’ve connected.
+We insist on a phone call with all leads and won’t send a proposal unless we’ve done so.

 Everyone has a different idea of “SEO”, it’s critically important to get on the same page with prospects.
 For example, we don’t work with prospects who:

 Everything needs to be discussed before moving forward.

 The conversation needs to end with a pricing estimate.
 The other party needs to acknowledge they can commit to pay that estimate for 6 months, minimum.

 Until you get their consent, don’t send a proposal.